-Samsa kiosk you can find at Tallinn railway station and as of recently near some big supermarkets, but take care!
-The area of a station looks poor and shabby, it has the smell of a cheap food market, railway lubricants and god-knows-what-else.
+This Samsa kiosk you may find at Tallinn railway station, but beware!
+The area of the railway station looks poor and shabby, it has the smell of a cheap food market, railway lubricants and god-knows-what-else.
 The walls around are covered with primitive tags, old posters and stools of pigeons.
 Groups of hopeless alcoholics drink cheap eau de cologne, bums sleep on the benches, dodgy junkies look around for some easy money and old babushkas spread brochures and words of new Christian sect’s beliefs.
 It’s a Tallinn bottom and the entourage is specific.

-I have tried probably all the pies from this kiosk already and my favourite ones are with chicken or cheese or bananas.
-Cherry ones are also not bad.
+I have tried probably all the pies from this kiosk already and my favourite ones are with chicken and cheese or bananas.
+The cherry ones are also not bad either.

 24 hours daily